 - Never leave the grill unattended.

-- Be careful not to cross-contaminate food by using separate utensils and plates for your raw and cooked food.
+- Be careful not to cross-contaminate food by using separate utensils and plates for raw and cooked food.

-- Keep hot food above 140 degrees.
+- Ensure hot food remains above 140 degrees until consumed.

 - Turn the burner on “high” for 5 minutes when finished to burn off any excess grease and drippings.